I saw the light with you;

 Pic shot by me in Prospect Park, Brooklyn.

-I spend so much time trying to represent strength because I’m afraid.
-I’m afraid of being vulnerable; that somehow vulnerability equates to weakness.
-But it doesn’t.
+Fear of being vulnerable; that somehow vulnerability equates to weakness.

-Photo taken by me at Domino Park, Williamsburg.
+Photo captured by me at Domino Park, Williamsburg.

 Shot by me in Dumbo, Brooklyn